False Allegations of Abuse

 False allegations of abuse are difficult and serious.
 Often, individuals take domestic and sexual abuse laws, which are meant to be shields and use them as weapons.
 If you’ve been accused, you need to take immediate action.
 You can lose custody of your children, be ordered to have supervised visitation, and even be ordered to leave your home if these false allegations are not properly refuted.
 Divorce is a time when emotions run high.
 It is important to remain vigilant and prepared for whatever might arise during the divorce process.
 Recently, child abuse has come to the forefront of many divorce cases, taking precedence over other allegations of abuse.
 It is an accusation the court does not handle lightly.

 As such, during particularly messy divorce cases, one spouse may make false claims of abuse as a tactic to win the upper hand.
 Child abuse laws were implemented to shield children from mental and physical harm.
 However, you don’t want to let the other party use these laws as a sword against you!
 False allegations of abuse should be dealt with immediately.
 The most important thing you can do is hire an experienced attorney.
 You need someone who can take the deposition of the accusing spouse and witnesses to discover inconsistencies.
 We can do that!

 In addition to hiring an experienced divorce attorney, here are some other dos and don’ts when it comes to false allegations of abuse:

 - DO educate yourself about false allegation claims, including what to expect and how you can protect yourself.

 - DO avoid situations the other party might find incriminating, such as making suggestive jokes.

-- DO try to maintain friendly relationships with your children and your spouse so that the allegations don’t lead to parental alienation syndrome.
+- DO try to maintain friendly relationships with your children and spouse so the allegations don’t lead to parental alienation syndrome.